mozilla/testpilot-metrics/README.md

 Once you've figured out this mapping, pass a second argument to `sendEvent`: a `transform` function that will convert the extra fields to GA custom fields.

-The `transform` function is passed 2 arguments: first, the raw event object that was passed to `sendEvent`; second, the default GA ping that would normally be submitted (ignoring any extra parameters).
-The `transform` function should return a JS object whose keys are the GA parameters.
+The `transform` function is called with 2 arguments: first, the raw event object that was passed to `sendEvent`; second, the default GA ping that would normally be submitted (ignoring any extra parameters).
+The `transform` function should return a JS object whose keys are the custom set of GA parameters.
 The `testpilot-metrics` library will then encode and send the `transform` function's output.

 Note that the first custom dimension, `cd1`, is reserved for variant testing.